mesos/kafka/README.md

   *      - any broker

 constraint examples:
+  like:master     - value equals 'master'
-  master     - value equals 'master'
+  unlike:master   - value not equals 'master'
-  !master    - value not equals 'master' slave*     - value starts with 'slave'
+  like:slave.*    - value starts with 'slave'
-  #same      - all values are the same
-  #same:3    - all values are within 3 different variants
+  unique          - all values are unique cluster         - all values are the same cluster:master  - value equals 'master' groupBy         - all values are the same groupBy:3       - all values are within 3 different groups
-  #unique    - all values are unique
-  #regex:<r> - value matches specified regex
 ```

 Updating broker configurations